Are there New Zealanders available for the role?

 Will your candidate need a visa?

 Some temporary visa holders in New Zealand may already have open work rights as part of their visa.
 If that is the case, you may hire them without advertising locally.
 This includes Working Holiday visa holders, International students with work rights, partners of New Zealanders or visa holders with open work rights.

 The Labour Market Test: will you need to advertise?

 Before you offer the job to a foreign national who needs to apply for a work visa, you need to ensure you have tested the labour market, or are exempt from doing so.

 You may be exempt if:

-- the occupation is on a Essential Skills in Demand List and the candidate meets the requirements of the list
+- the position is on a skills shortage list and the candidate meets the requirements of the list

 If you are not exempt, you must then advertise the position.
 If you are unable to fill the position with a New Zealander, then Immigration New Zealand will seek evidence of your attempts.
 This may include:

 - advertising evidence (screenshots, receipts, etc.)